aleshaleksey/fansys23/skills.md

 #### Acquiring skills and proficiencies
 Skills are usually acquired at level up by either assigning skill points or adding background skills.
 This reflects time spent honing skills through us on adventure and picking up new skills and techniques by training.
 Certain special abilities also grant additional skills and proficiencies.

-It is NOT adviseable to allow a character to gain additional skill points outside of this unless it is necessary for party balance or plot reasons.
+It is NOT advisable to allow a character to gain additional skill points outside of this unless it is necessary for party balance or plot reasons.
 Even then it should not be taken lightly.
 As an optional rule and downtime activity it takes a solid month of training to gain 1 skill point and the total number of points (ranks) in a skill cannot exceed [LVL]/2.
 Certain supernatural abilities can also transfer a skill from one entity to another, but no entity should use them lightly.

 #### Skill points (ranks)
 A character gets skill points (ranks) based on level and intelligence.
 The maximum number of points (ranks) in one skill is as follows: